 Martin Itjen arrived in Skagway, Alaska in 1898, on his way to the Klondike gold fields.
-When the local newspaper boasted headlines of gold discovery in the far north Yukon, Martin set off for his journey from his hometown of Jacksonville, Florida.
+Born in Europe, he was living in Jacksonville, Florida when the local newspaper boasted headlines of gold discovery in the far north Yukon.
 He ventured to the shores of Skagway, learning along the way of requirements set by the Canadian Mounted Police to carry 2,000 lbs. of food and provisions over the coastal mountain range and continue another 600 miles north to Dawson City.
 Skagway was a boom town with a rapidly flourishing economy.
 Upon his arrival there, Martin decided to postpone his plans to continue to the goldfields and took a job with the White Pass Yukon Route Railroad as a track layer.

 Over the next few years, Martin tried his hand at several other endeavors.
 He served as the town's first undertaker, worked as a carpenter, and delivered coal.
 In 1902, Martin and his wife Lucille, opened the Bay View House, which was a hotel room built onto a scow.
 It was an original structure, near the Moore's wharf where lodgers could rest for $.25 a night.